Nabataean Aramaic: Verbs

-Verbal inflection

 Two finite conjugations can be distinguished: the suffix conjugation, which exclusively marks its subject agreement through suffixation, and the prefix conjugation, which uses both suffixes and prefixes.
 Attested suffix conjugation endings include -t (third person feminine singular and second person masculine singular) and -w (third person plural for both genders); the third person masculine singular is unmarked.
 Examples include ʕbd 'he made', ʕbdt 'she made', ʕbdw 'they made', and qrʔt 'you (m.sg.) called'.
 The subject markers for the third person prefix conjugation are y- (third person masculine singular), t- (third person feminine singular), and y-...-wn (third person (masculine?) plural), as in yʕbd 'he will make', tʕbd 'she will make', and yktbwn 'they will write'.
+Besides these finite conjugations, Nabataean Aramaic verbs form an infinitive.
 The G-stem infinitive is formed with a prefixed m-, as in mktb 'to write'.
 The G-stem active participle does not have any special affixes and has a stem like rḥm 'loving (m.sg.)'.
 As noted above, the G-stem passive participle is formed like dkyr 'remembered (m.sg.)'.
 In late graffiti, the form mdk(w)r 'remembered (m.sg.)' also occurs, a pattern which is borrowed from Arabic.
 The participles (both active and passive) of the derived stems are formed by prefixing an m-, but examples are scarce.